kubeshop/botkube-docs/docs/configuration/communication/index.md

   "default-group":
     ## Settings for Slack with Socket Mode.
     socketSlack:
-      # If true, enables Slack bot.
+      # If true, enables bot for Slack.
       enabled: false
       # Map of configured channels.
 The property name under `channels` object is an alias for a given configuration.
       #